HaarigerHarald/geant4_pybind/README.md

   * pip
   * [git](https://git-scm.com/download/win)

-*Note*: If you haven't downloaded the required datasets yet you can let geant4_pybind handle them.
+*Note*: You can let geant4_pybind manage and download the datasets if don't set the necessary environment variables.

 **Installation**